justinethier/cyclone/docs/C-Calling-Conventions.md

 ## Changes to the FFI

-`define-c` needs to use the new signature.
+`define-c` needs to use the new signature. **TBD if there is an efficient way to do this without also requiring a migration of existing `define-c` forms.
+It would be great if existing code would continue to work, thus not making this a breaking change.
+Perhaps the compiler can detect the old signature and generate scaffolding accordingly.**

 `(cyclone foreign)` will need to be modified to generate `define-c` forms that are compatible with the new signatures.